morrmarco/Cortex-Coding-Beta/4 - Step 6 Config & Install SASPy.md

 Please follow the steps on the Cortex Guide -- Section How to play Cortex in Python Command -- pages 8 - 13 This is a very technical stage of the game set up so please read carfully.

+Page 13 of the guide will highlight how to connect to SODA and access the data for Jupyter Hub